ATROPINE- atropine sulfate solution/ drops

 8.4 Pediatric Use

-Due to the potential for systemic absorption of atropine sulfate ophthalmic solution, the use of atropine sulfate ophthalmic solution, 1% in children under the age of 3 months is not recommended and the use in children under 3 years of age should be limited to no more than one drop per eye per day.
+Due to the potential for systemic absorption, the use of atropine sulfate ophthalmic solution, 1% in pediatric patients aged 3 months to 3 years should be limited to no more than one drop per eye per day.

 8.5 Geriatric Use